zspencer/www.zeespencer.com/songs/_posts/2012-02-26-coding-the-distance.markdown

 She's all alone<br />
 In her time of need<br />

-Because he's hacking and cracking and moving to the next<br />
+Because he's hacking and cracking and refactoring obsessed<br />
 He's fighting and typing and running his specs<br />
 He's deploying continuous<br />